Seven Tips For Dealing With Stress

 Stress is a normal part of life.
 We all deal with it.

-This past weekend I went on a bike ride with a friend, and as we enjoyed the beautiful Northern Michigan weather, we discussed several items that were bringing stress into our life.
-As I reflect back on that conversation, I am reminded of the fact there will ALWAYS be stress in our life.
+This past weekend, I went on a bike ride with a friend.
+As we enjoyed the beautiful Northern Michigan weather, we discussed several items that were causing stress in our lives.
+As I reflect back on that conversation, I am reminded that there will ALWAYS be stress in our lives.

 The main issue is, HOW DO WE DEAL WITH IT?

-In today’s post, I would like to give you seven tips for dealing with your stress in a productive way.
+In today’s post, I will share seven tips for dealing with stress productively.

 Seven Tips For Dealing With Stress